chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository.md

 1. Enter the item name, click **Pipeline** and click **OK**;
 1. Complete the details page for each job and click **OK**;

-##### Jenkins Job Details: Update Test Repository
+##### Jenkins Job Details: Upgrade Outdated Packages in Test Repository

 Below are the details for the Jenkins job to update the test repository from the Chocolatey Community Repository.
 This job will check the test repository against the Chocolatey Community Repository and download any updated packages, internalize them and submit them to the test repository.
-If successful it will then trigger the job named **Update Production Repository**.
+If successful it will then trigger the job named **Test Package and Push to Prod Repo**.

 * **General Tab**
-  * _Item Name_: **Update test repository from Chocolatey Community Repository**
+  * _Item Name_: **Upgrade Outdated Packages in Test Repository**
   * _Project Type_: **Pipeline**
   * _Description_: **Automatically update any out of date packages in the test repository from the Community Repository.**
   * _Ticked Options_: **This project is parameterized** and **Do not allow concurrent builds**;